California COVID-19 Memorial Installation

 The spherical shape of the stitches is a reference to the shape of a coronavirus virion.

-Each paper towel sheet is one day of statistics.
-There is a tag in the lower right hand corner of each sheet with a date and the number of people who died from COVID-19 in California on that date.
-That is also how many stitches are on that sheet.
+There is a tag in the lower right hand corner of each paper towel sheet with a date and the number of people who died from COVID-19 in California on that date.

 This shows how the rolls are installed.

-Each roll is one week of statistics.
+Each roll is one week of deaths.

 Weeks progress from left to right and the diameter of each roll decreases to show the passage of time.